INNOVATIVE TECHNOLOGY MADE SIMPLE

 - Gregg Scoblete, technology editor

-Yes, it is very simply–a black box, tempting some to make their own film scanner but not anywhere like the features offered with this unique accessory tool.
-A sleek metal constructed hybrid with aesthetics matching a modern desktop workstation, FilmToaster was created with sixty-five laser CNC machining steps, and seventeen other precision parts specifically for large-scale image digitization projects.
-The platform requires use of your camera, a lens with a focal length between 80 and 105 mm that will attach to the filter thread (based on full-frame sensor), and sometimes extension tubes to achieve full-size, edge to edge, duplicates.
-And yes, with only small volumes of film, it is more cost effective to use temporary setups; and DIY photographers will continue to use a copy board and light sources to scan film - but the professional and modern digitization platform rises to the advent of the FilmToaster
+A sleek metal constructed hybrid platform with aesthetics matching a modern desktop workstation, FilmToaster was created with sixty-five laser CNC machining steps, and seventeen other precision parts specifically for large-scale image digitization projects.
+Platform requires use of your camera, a lens with a focal length between 60 and 105 mm that will attach to filter thread (based on full-frame sensor), and sometimes extension tubes to achieve full-size, edge to edge, duplicates.
+Professional and modern digitization platform rises to the advent of becoming FilmToaster.

 COMPLETE STEP-BY-STEP INSTRUCTION MANUAL - DOWNLOAD FROM RESOURCES PAGE